mas-bandwidth/gafferongames/content/post/shape_of_the_go_stone.md

 I quickly noticed that by varying the radius of the circles and the distance between their centers, I could generate go stones of different sizes.

-This is interesting, but when creating a go stone I don't really want it to be parameterized this way.
+But when creating a go stone I don't really want it to be parameterized this way.

 Instead I'd like to say, "Hey, I would like a stone of this width and height" and have a function that calculates the radius of the circles and how far apart they should be to generate that stone.

 To write this function we first need to do some math: